 - Abnormalities of the uterus, fallopian tubes and/or ovaries

 If a couple is having trouble conceiving it’s important that both partners consult with a specialist.
 Male infertility issues affect approximately one-third of infertile couples.
-Common causes of infertility in men include erectile dysfunction, an inadequate number of sperm, low sperm motility, or abnormal shape (morphology) of sperm.
+At RCC Fertility, common causes of infertility in men include erectile dysfunction, an inadequate number of sperm, low sperm motility, or abnormal shape (morphology) of sperm.

 The day-to-day choices you make can have an effect on your fertility.
 Nutrition and exercise are key factors in preparing your body for conception and a healthy pregnancy.
 It is advised that you eliminate unhealthy habits such as smoking, drinking and recreational drug use–not only for your overall wellness, but also for the detrimental effect such activities can have on your fertility.